 Principles and Pathways draws together and integrates 25 years of thinking and teaching to show a whole new way of understanding and action behind a simple set of design principles.
 Relevant to every aspect of how we reorganize our lives, communities and landscapes to creatively adapt to ecological realities.

-When it was originally published in 2002, Permaculture: Principles and Pathways Beyond Sustainability explained the systems of permaculture in 12 design principles that together with three central ethics provided a foundation for a diversity of ecological solutions that characterize permaculture design, teaching, development and activism.
+Originally published in 2002, Permaculture: Principles and Pathways Beyond Sustainability explains the systems of permaculture in 12 design principles that together with three central ethics provided a foundation for a diversity of ecological solutions that characterize permaculture design, teaching, development and activism.

-Fifteen years on the book has been translated into nine languages and has proven to be the seminal text for extending permaculture beyond its agrarian roots.
+Fifteen years on the book was revised and redesigned, translated into nine languages and has proven to be the seminal text for extending permaculture beyond its agrarian roots.